Community-embedded (adjunct) faculty

 What excites you about teaching with the school?
 VCU has provided me an opportunity to empower students, build relationships and teach students those essential skills needed to enjoy a great career when they depart the school.

-Fall 2023 program designation: M.S.W. on-campus format
+Program designation: M.S.W. online format

 SSW alum: M.S.W.'04

-Fall 2023 program designation: M.S.W. online and on-campus format
+Program designation: M.S.W. online format

 What excites you about teaching with the school?
 I am passionate about finding the practical use for what is taught in the classroom.
 Making connections and forging understanding between theory and practice are what I most enjoy.
+It is a privilege to learn and collaborate with such wonderful people who are interested in bettering the lives of others.

 SSW alum: Ph.D.'11